AmadeusW/amadeusw.github.io/_posts/unnamed.md

 Finding a method with specific parameter
+#
  Name matched as string
  Type matched as string
  Type matched as Type

-Finding a method with specific type of return value
+This can be extended to finding a method with specific type of return value
-#

 Finding a class that implements an interface
 ###